Articles

 Protocol for Peace

-Williams message denouncing gang life and promoting peace with rival gangs resulted in a truce.
-The Tookie Protocol for Peace is credited with settling disputes in New Jersey and in other countries.
+Williams message denouncing gang life and promoting peace with rival gangs did result in a truce.
+The Tookie Protocol for Peace is credited with settling disputes.

 tookie Life in Prisontookie. by Stanley "Tookie" Williams, Barbara Cottman Becnel.
 "The true stories I've written in this book are my living nightmares.
 My greatest hope is that the lessons the stories offer will help you make better choices than I did."
-Williams, two decades of incarceration.
-In this award-winning book, Williams describes the brutal reality of being an inmate.
-He debunks myths of prisons as "gladiator schools" with stories of homesickness, the terror of solitary confinement, and the humiliation of strip-searches.
-Williams' words are a challenge to adolescent readers to make intelligent decisions.
+Williams describes the brutal reality of being an inmate, debunks myths of prisons as "gladiator schools" with stories of homesickness, the terror of solitary confinement, and the humiliation of strip-searches.
+Williams challenges adolescents to make intelligent decisions.
 Ages 9-12.
-February, 2001.

 Internet Project for Street Peace